Gagniuc/Bioinformatics-Algorithms-in-Java-Script/README.md

 # Bioinformatics Algorithms in Java Script

-These algorithms are the supplementary online files for the book entitled <kbd>Algorithms in Bioinformatics: Theory and Implementation</kbd>.
+These algorithms are the supplementary online files for the book entitled <i>Algorithms in Bioinformatics: Theory and Implementation</i>.
 Demo applications that make direct use of these algorithms, with full GUI interactivity, can be found here: https://github.com/Gagniuc/Bioinformatics-HTML5-Implementations

 # References